M4RD Ambassadors

 Our ambassador programme enables M4RD to work with the wider rare disease community so we can learn from their expertise and experience.

-We have three types of Ambassadors: Clinical, Medical Student and Patient.
-Clinical and Medical Student Ambassadors help inform our projects, identify teaching opportunities and spread the word about events and opportunities for medics.
-Our Patient Ambassadors are really important for making sure that the patient voice is heard through our work.
+Our Ambassadors help inform our projects, identify teaching opportunities and spread the word about events and opportunities for medics.

 Communicating the lived experience of having a rare disease is fundamental in our message to medical students and doctors in training.